Grantee resources

 Organizations that have received funding from the Prince Charitable Trusts in the most recent award year may download our logo from the choices made available here, and have our permission to use the logo specific to the organization’s acknowledgement of the Trusts’ support of the specific initiative to which funds were made.
 Any other usage beyond this scope requires a specific request to the Trusts.
 For more information, contact us or your program officer.

-All grants should be acknowledged as “funding from Prince Charitable Trusts,” regardless of the specific Trust that issues the award check with the following exceptions:
+All grants should be acknowledged as “funding from Prince Charitable Trusts,” regardless of the specific Trust that issues the award check.

 Prince Charitable Trusts Logos: